We have been growing our 100% Arabica Coffee under the shade trees of our plantation in Marcala, Honduras since 1860

 Marcala is located at over 5000 feet above sea level, deep in the mountains of western Honduras.
-Producing Strictly High Grown Coffee, it is set in a landscape crisscrossed by streams flowing into the Ulua River and surrounded by forests full of pine trees.
+Producing high altitude Coffee, surrounded by forests full of pine trees.

 Of the rainfall we receive, less than 6% runs off our land, compared to more than 70% in farms trying to achieve a higher yield by not using shade trees.
-We don’t only want to preserve the ecosystem; we try to improve the soil.
+We want to preserve the ecosystem and improve the soil.

 We Only Produce Arabica Berries, Of Which There Are Many Varieties